oppolla/dual-model-dynamic-scaffold/SoulPrint (WIP)/Soulprint (.soul) Technical Specification (WIP).md

   - [Horizon] - The Ascent Path
   - [Chronicle] - The Saga of Self
   - [Reflection] - The Existential Flame
-  - [Voice] - The Verbal Tapestry
-  - [Environment] - The Systemic Home
   - [X-Custom] - The Open Road (Custom extensions)

 #### Fields